wangjia184/ditto-talkinghead/docs/transition-model.md

 v_t = \frac{d\alpha_t}{dt} x + \frac{d\sigma_t}{dt} \epsilon
 ```

 Different transports induce different **algebraic transport residuals**, whose normalized forms lead to different training losses.
+In practice, the loss used in code corresponds to a normalized algebraic residual of the identity equation, which is **algebraically equivalent** to an MSE loss against an implicit target $F_{\text{target}}$.
 The remainder of this subsection fills in the **missing algebra** for the TrigFlow target, mirroring the style of the TrigFlow derivation in `docs/trig-flow.md` but now for the **two-time transition** setting $(t \to r)$.

 ### Detailed derivation of the TrigFlow target